 - Create space for quiet reflection

 Mom intuition speaks in whispers, not shouts.
 It needs space and silence to be heard.
 Try setting aside just 5 minutes each day for quiet reflection, free from screens and distractions.
-Ask yourself: “What does my heart know about this situation that my busy mind might be missing?” - Journal your decisions and outcomes
+Ask yourself: “What does my heart know about this situation that my busy mind might be missing?”- One tool I recommend to moms who struggle to find even five quiet minutes: MamaZen is a mindfulness app built specifically for mothers, with guided meditations and breathing practices designed around the reality of mom life.
+It is short, accessible, and genuinely calming.
+It’s what I suggest when someone tells me they want to build a reflection practice but don’t know where to start.

 Keep a simple note on your phone or a journal where you record parenting decisions you made based on intuition versus guilt.
 Over time, you’ll likely notice that intuition-led choices tend to have better outcomes for both you and your children. - Define your family values